-4) Who interprets the evidence?
+3) Who interprets the evidence?
 What is the process?
 (Who in the department is responsible for interpreting the data and making recommendations for curriculum or assignment changes if appropriate?
 When does this occur?)

-Initial data analysis for direct assessment is carried out by the Center for Teaching Excellence at Boston College.
-The department's Core committee, in consultation with the department chair, undertakes secondary analysis and interpretation of direct assessment data and conducts the analysis of indirect assessment data.
-Data and conclusions are then shared with the History faculty for consideration and debate.
+Initial data analysis for direct assessment has for the past few years been out by the Center for Teaching Excellence at Boston College.
+The department's Core committee, in consultation with the department chair, then undertook secondary analysis and interpretation of direct assessment data and conducts the analysis of indirect assessment data.
+Data and conclusions were then shared with the History faculty for consideration and debate.
+After the adjustments made to our instruments indicated above, we anticipate that a similar process will be followed in the future.

-5) What were the assessment results and what changes have been made as a result of using this data/evidence?
+4) What were the assessment results and what changes have been made as a result of using this data/evidence?
 (What were the major assessment findings?
 Have there been any recent changes to your curriculum or program?
 How did the assessment data contribute to those changes?